Legendre Expansions of Products of Functions with Applications to Nonlinear Partial Differential Equations: Introduction

-The use of Fourier-type series solution methods to solve linear PDEs have several attractive features.
-These include significant reduction of computational complexity, high accuracy levels, and cost-effectiveness.
 By contrast, for nonlinear problems, Fourier-type series have so far {\it only} been included in already established solution methodologies.
-Indeed, as is well-known \cite{DautrayLions}, standard methods for solving nonlinear problems involve two-step approaches, where in the first step, the nonlinear problem under consideration is formulated as a set or sequence of linear problems via linearization processes such as gradient methods, fixed-point, or path following approaches.
-In the second step, the linear problems from the first step are solved using approximation methods employing various representations such as polynomial, Fourier-like expansions, spectral representation, wavelets, or reduced bases \cite{CiarletLions}.
+Indeed, as is well-known \citep{DautrayLions}, standard methods for solving nonlinear problems involve two-step approaches, where in the first step, the nonlinear problem under consideration is formulated as a set or sequence of linear problems via linearization processes such as gradient methods, fixed-point, or path following approaches.
+In the second step, the linear problems from the first step are solved using approximation methods employing various representations such as polynomial bases, spectral expansions, wavelets, or reduced bases \citep{CiarletLions}.
 There is a second class of methods that uses approximation prior to the linearization process.
 The main difference between the two approaches is that this latter class of methods gives rise to a sequence of linear problems in finite dimensional vector spaces whereas the standard approaches involve infinite dimensional spaces (such as Sobolev spaces) prior to the application of the discretization schemes.
 We are not aware of any work in which Fourier-type expansions are employed as the primary tool for solving the nonlinear PDEs.
-The main obstacle is that the presence of the nonlinearity prevents a significant gain in terms of computational complexity.\\
+The main obstacle is that the presence of the nonlinearity prevents a significant gain in terms of computational complexity.

-In this paper, our focus is on Fourier-Legendre series \cite{Stone, AbramowitzStegun}.
-We prove new theorems on products of Fourier-Legendre series and show how they can be exploited to approximate solutions to a class of nonlinear PDEs in which the nonlinearity is a polynomial of degree 2.
-The method is generalizable to polynomials of arbitrary degree, and it is particularly well suited to PDEs with diffusion terms, since the diffusion operator is diagonal in the orthogonal basis of Legendre polynomials (in $L^2[-1,1]$). \\
+In this paper, our focus is on Fourier--Legendre series \citep{Stone, AbramowitzStegun}.
+Fourier--Legendre series have found wide applications across scientific disciplines, for example, in the theory of the hypergeometric functions and complete elliptic integrals \citep{Campbell}, in the theory of the hypergeometric functions and fractional operators \cite{series}, for derivations and proofs of convergent series to $1/\pi$ and $1/\pi^2$ \citep{pi}, and in chemical physics \citep {Ragot}.
+Here, we prove new theorems on products of Fourier--Legendre series and show how they can be exploited to approximate solutions to a class of nonlinear PDEs in which the nonlinearity is a polynomial of degree 2.
+The method is generalizable to polynomials of arbitrary degree, and it is particularly well suited to PDEs with diffusion terms, since the diffusion operator is diagonal in the orthogonal basis of Legendre polynomials in $L^2[-1,1]$.